jeffrey-22/ads/README.md

 - run tests using ```pytest```
 - Joined table is smaller: some postcodes are no longer valid now
+- A very interesting note I have when coding the assess part - is there an efficient way of randomly sampling a huge database?

 ## Data Source